POET-Simulator/POET/README.md

 - `assign_clusters(df)` [*function*]: Must return a vector of length `nrow(predictions)` that contains cluster labels as 0/1.
 According to these labels, two separate models will be used for inference and training.
-Cluster assignemnts can e.g. be done for the reactive and non reactive parts of the field.
+Cluster assignments can e.g. be done for the reactive and non reactive parts of the field.

 - `model_reactive_file_path` [*string*]: Path to the Keras model file with